ajnunna-systems/ajnunna-public-docs/20250723-operators-streaming-insights-2025.md

 | **Status updates** | Constant pings that break your concentration | 🔥🔥🔥 |

 One senior engineer summarized: "I can't believe we're still doing this manually in 2025."

+Operators consistently warned against the trap of “fluff metrics”—pretty dashboards filled with irrelevant data.
+One put it simply: “I don’t need green.
+I need clarity on the reds and yellows.”

 ---